-Once you register your interest it is essential you have a conversation with your loved ones, telling them about your intentions.
-When you die it will be your next of kin who will need to give consent for such an important decision.
-This conversation will have the biggest impact on whether or not your wishes are fulfilled.
+Once you register your interest it is essential you have this conversation with your family members, as your next of kin who will need to give consent on a donation decision after you die.

 Organ donation is regulated under the ‘Human Tissue Act' in each Australian state or territory.
 The legislation is partnered with an ethical framework guided by the National Health and Medical council.

-Regulations are similar across the country, and operate under an informed consent, or ‘opt-in’ model.
-This means, the individual must have given written approval to register as an organ donor before they die.
-The family will always be asked to confirm the decision before a transplant takes place.
+Regulations are similar across the country, and operate under an informed consent, or ‘opt-in' model.
+This means, the individual must have given written approval to register as an organ donor before they die, and family members will confirm the decision before a transplant takes place.

 The Ethical Practice Guidelines include the following principles: